FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

 (vi) To attract, recruit, motivate and retain desired talent.

-However, exceptional occasions may arise where it is appropriate to act differently than set out in this Policy due to some extra-ordinary talent of any candidate and due to outstanding performance.
+However, exceptional occasions may arise where it is appropriate to act differently than set out in this Policy due to some extra-ordinary talent of any candidate and due to outstanding performance. - Definitions and Interpretations:

 “Act” shall mean the Companies Act, 2013 (as amended) along with the rules made thereunder.